damontallen/IPython-quick-ref-sheets/Helpful_projects/Quick_start/README.md

 the shortcuts.
 This is done by right clicking on the icon->properties->click on the current icon and slect a new one.
 Two icons images are among the files here.

+(Still needs work buts gets most of the bit stuff.)